Everything You Need to Know About WordPress Backend

 Backend languages help applications, servers, and databases coordinate with each other.

-Backend developers learn and work on backend technologies like Ruby, Python, Java, PHP, .Net, etc., to create server-side applications.
+To create server-side applications, backend developers learn and work on backend technologies like Ruby, Python, Java, PHP, .Net, etc..
 These languages manage SQL, Oracle, and MySQL systems, and these databases are used to store and organize website data.

-Php is the core backend language of WordPress.
-WordPress is written on Php and the themes and plugins are written in Php.
+Php is the core WordPress backend language.
+WordPress is written in Php, and the themes and plugins are also written in Php.
 The WordPress versions depended on the Php version.
-The coding languages interpret with WordPress databases for storing and organizing data.
+The coding languages are interpreted with WordPress databases to store and organize data.

 What is a Backend Development Project?